onrooby/chromedriver_el6/README.md

 ## Binaries

-We provide pre-built packages, use them on your own risk!
+We provide pre-built packages.
+Use at your own risk!

 http://downloads.onrooby.com/chromium/rpms/